nlathia/nlathia.github.io/_posts/2011-10-04-Two-kinds-of-conference.md

 ### Attendee Mixing/Diversity

 The conferences I've been to that felt the strangest were the least diverse ones, in terms of the audience.
 KDD was very interesting because there are so many walks of life that are somehow involved in the "big-data" bandwagon.
-While the Ubicomp <em>work</em> certainly scores highly in diversity, I did notice that the 'community' is full of faces that are very familiar to each other (e.g., session chairs calling out to audience members by name).
+While the Ubicomp _work_ certainly scores highly in diversity, I did notice that the 'community' is full of faces that are very familiar to each other (e.g., session chairs calling out to audience members by name).
 Does that make bigger = better?

 ### Building bridges

 I've drawn a lot of value from conferences that put people with diverging opinions and backgrounds in the same room.
 The researcher beside the industry; the technically-minded beside the humanist.

 Ultimately, though, none of this stuff matters (unless you are trying to sell registrations to your conference).
-What excites me the most about conferences is seeing people work on <strong>important Problems</strong>.
+What excites me the most about conferences is seeing people work on **important Problems**.
 Seeing research that matters, that addresses huge problems in the world, whether by chipping away at it one piece at a time or slamming a huge dent into it; and, particularly, stuff that could not be easily solved by any one company (should they suddenly find a business model in it).

-I would re-post the question I ended with there: <strong>why do we have presentation-based conferences?</strong> I'm still not sure.
+I would re-post the question I ended with there: **why do we have presentation-based conferences?** I'm still not sure.
 Maybe it's as flawed as peer review (being a consequence of it).

 If you are curious, here's a list of the conferences I've attended in the last few years, sorted by theme.